miguel-rg/triadic-influence/README.md

 it contains the social network (weighted and directed) of the relationships in 13 middle schools in Spain, containing 3395 students and 60566 relationships.

-The paper contains two parts corresponding to different parts of the paper: a first one corresponding to the importance of triadic influence to link prediction in social network analysis; and a second one where we use embedding theory.
+This repository contains two code files corresponding to the two main parts of the paper: the definition and use of triadic influence and the use of node emmbedings to train neural networks.

+## Triadic influence and statistical analysis of the data

+To facilitate reproducibility we have uploaded a Google Colab notebook that should run on the cloud:

 .....